Sheldon Adelson: Marina Bay, Singapore

 In May 2006, Adelson's Las Vegas Sands was awarded a hotly contested license to construct a casino resort in Marina Bay, Singapore.
 The new casino, Marina Bay Sands, opened in 2010 at a rumored cost of $5.5 billion.

 In 2010, when it opened, at a total cost of S$8 billion including land cost, the Marina Bay Sands (MBS) Complex of Singapore was the most expensive building in the world, ranking over the new development of World Trade Towers in Manhattan of New York and the Burj Khalifa of Dubai.

 MBS Singapore includes stores at "The Shoppes", an ultraluxury indoor Venetian canal-lined exclusive shopping belt with tenants such as Ferrari, Chanel, the Theatre of Marina Bay and Convention Center for Sands Live concert series, multiple swimming pools, a rooftop infinity pool, night clubs in Maison pavilions on newly constructed mini islands, and 2,500 luxury hotel rooms.

+Eurovegas

+In 2012, Adelson proposed a hotel-casino complex in Europe, later narrowing it to Alcorcón, Madrid, Spain.
+The project was expected to create 250,000 jobs at a time when the Spanish unemployment rate stood at 27%.
+The project was cancelled in 2013 due to disagreements with the Spanish government over gambling taxes and smoking laws.